mikolajroszak/qsp-protocol-node/README.md

 * QSPAuditNode gets params from YAML
   - `config.py`
+    - provides an interface for accessing configured components instantiated from the settings in the YAML file
   - `audit.py`
     - main loop is in the run() method
     - logic for audit computation